meshy/framewirc/README.md

 tell it to `connect_to` the network of your choice.
 This in turn creates a `Connection`, and an `asyncio.Task` that will be invoked in the event loop.

-Once the loop has started (or if it already has), the `Connection` will attempt to connect to the network.
-Once it does, the `Client` will be responsible for completing the process by telling the network the nick and real name of the client.
+Once the loop has started, or if it already has, the `Connection` will attempt to connect to the network.
+Once it has, the `Client` will be responsible for telling the network the nick and real name of the client.

 If there are any actions that need to be completed on connection, this is probably the time to do it.
 The `Client.on_connect` method can be overridden to